philbrisco/partTrakr/readme.txt

 	detail for contact is deleted, otherwise only the detail for the chosen type is deleted.

+Maintenance APIs (1.2):

+	    API_MAINT_TYPE_INS has 1 parameter, a new maintenance type to be created.
+This is a unique value.

+	    API_MAINT_TYPE_UPD has 2 parameters, the current maintenance type value, and the value that is to replace it.
+The new value is checked first to ensure that it doesn't already exist.

+	    API_MAINT_TYPE_DEL has 1 parameter, the maintenance type.
+This will be deleted if it is not being used by a maintenance action.

+	    API_SCHED_MAINT_INS has 4 parameters, the part name, the maintenance type, the scheduled begin date and the scheduled end date.
+This creates a new maintenance action.

+	    API_SCHED_MAINT_DEL has 2 parameters, the part name and the maintenance type.
+This will delete a specific maintenance action.

 List APis (1.1):

      API_CONFIG_LIST has 5 parameters, only 2 of which are needed by the user.